KeithDHedger/LFSBootCD/README.md

 All commands marked with * MUST be run as root to preserve permissions ( don't type the *! ).
 *make clean

-This doesn't remove source archives.
+This doesn't remove source files/archives.
 * make nearlyclean

 OR to remove the ssh keys folder